Vince Young: 2006 season: Rookie season

 The NFL Draft was held on April 29–30, 2006.
-The Tennessee Titans drafted Vince Young in the first round as the 3rd overall pick, confirming the predictions of many draft experts.
+The Tennessee Titans drafted Young in the first round as the 3rd overall pick, confirming the predictions of many draft experts.
 He was the first quarterback taken in the draft, with the Titans choosing him instead of Matt Leinart.
 The Titans general manager, Floyd Reese, said Young's upside was the deciding factor in his being chosen.
 Reese said, "Last night at 11:35, I was on my knees praying ... he will rewrite the position.
 This guy physically is such a combination of arms and legs.
 People want to make him out to be a Michael Vick.
 He's not that.
 He's different."

 On July 27, 2006, Young agreed to terms on his initial contract with the Titans.
 Terms of the deal were reported to include five years with a sixth year team option and as much as US$58 million overall including $25.7 million in guaranteed money.
 As a quarterback, Young was able to reach a deal similar to that signed by the draft's #1 overall pick, Texans defensive end Mario Williams.

 On September 17, Young threw for his first career touchdown against the San Diego Chargers in a 40–7 loss.
 Young made his first career start versus the Dallas Cowboys on October 1, 2006, completing 14 of 29 passes for 155 yards, one touchdown, and two interceptions.
 He achieved his first NFL victory (against the Washington Redskins, 25–22) on October 15, 2006.

-On Sunday, November 26, 2006, Vince Young led his first NFL fourth-quarter comeback, against the New York Giants.
+On November 26, 2006, Young led his first NFL fourth-quarter comeback, against the New York Giants.
 With the Giants leading 21–0, the tide suddenly changed after New York quarterback Eli Manning threw an interception to Pacman Jones.
 Young subsequently led a scoring drive, throwing a touchdown pass to ex-Longhorn teammate Bo Scaife.
 After the Titans forced a three-and-out, Young ran an option play for a touchdown on the next drive.
 Another successful stop led to Young throwing his second touchdown of the quarter.
-After another Eli Manning interception to Pacman Jones, this time with only 30 seconds left in the game, Young calmly led his team down the field for Rob Bironas' game-winning field goal; the final score was 24–21 over the Giants.
-It is statistically the best performance of Vince Young's NFL career: he went 24/35 for 249 yards and two touchdowns, with a 107.9 passer rating.
+After another Eli Manning interception to Pacman Jones, this time with only 30 seconds left in the game, Young calmly led his team down the field for Rob Bironas' game-winning field goal to clinch a 24–21 victory over the Giants.
+It was statistically the best performance of Vince Young's NFL career: he went 24/35 for 249 yards and two touchdowns, with a 107.9 passer rating.
 He also rushed 10 times for 69 yards and a touchdown.